tbadet/teaching/Bioinformatic_tools/Course_6/README.md

 subsequently, the list of sample names.
 Below it is an example of VCF file:

-As a starter, have a quick look at those two studies.
-What are the main informations you get from those?

 ---

 #### Performing the association mapping